MileHacker Logo

 Iconic Landmarks

 Bab Mansour LaLaj: This gate is arguably the most impressive and well-preserved in Morocco, a masterpiece of Moroccan-Islamic architecture.
 Sultan Moulay Ismail began its construction, completed by his son.
 It serves as the grand entrance to the Imperial City.
 Its renown is for intricate zellige, carved cedarwood panels, and repurposed marble columns.
-It is always accessible for viewing from the outside.
+It's always accessible for viewing from the outside.
 No entrance fee is charged.
 The gate is best photographed from Place El Hedim, especially in the morning or late afternoon.

 Imperial Sites

-• Heri es-Souani (Royal Stables and Granaries): A vast complex built by Moulay Ismail for horses and grain.
+• Heri es-Souani (Royal Stables and Granaries): A vast complex erected by Moulay Ismail for horses and grain.
 Architectural and engineering ingenuity is apparent.
 Partially in ruins, its scale is impressive.
 A small entrance fee is typical.
 Allow ample time for exploration.

 • Agdal Basin (Sahrij Swani): A large, historic artificial reservoir next to Heri es-Souani.
 It supplied water to the city and royal gardens.
 A peaceful view of Moulay Ismail's imperial projects.
 Accessible with the same entrance fee as Heri es-Souani.